The Comma MCP server

 Manage attached images and assets |

-The shape is deliberately narrow.
-The MCP server exposes the report and comment primitives — the same things a human collaborator would use the UI for.
-It does not pretend to be a general AWS console or a code-execution sandbox.
+The shape is deliberate, not minimal: the MCP server exposes the same report, comment, sharing, review, and automation primitives a human collaborator would reach for in the UI — so anything you can set up in Comma, an agent can set up through Claude.
+It still does not pretend to be a general AWS console or a code-execution sandbox.

 Why MCP and not just an API